Keksov/nYume/README.md

 nYume
 =====

-Original codebase of nYume HTTP server by Alexander N Zubakov ported to moderd FPC and D7.
+Original codebase of nYume HTTP server by Alexander Zubakov ported to modern FPC and Delphi 7.
-See src\localhost\index.html for more information on the project.
-Source code published by the permission of Alexander N Zubakov.
+See src\localhost\index.html for more information.

+Source code published by authority of Alexander Zubakov.